 It isn’t a matter of education or comprehension; in my opinion, the vast majority of small winery owners just don’t want to understand social media and digital marketing plans.
-There is a simple cognitive disconnect here- it is not that they don’t want to have successful marketing campaigns or that they don’t want to grow their DTC sales, it’s that they just don’t internalize the necessity and value.
-In advertising, one of the key decisions is where to put your ads so that potential customers see them.
-In other words, visibility and targeting.
-Outside of the digital world this is a pretty straightforward concept, a billboard on the interstate provides highly visibility, but is not highly targeted (unless you are a car company).
-Sending a direct mailer can be highly targeted, but is not particularly visible as it rarely travels beyond the addressee.
+There is a simple cognitive disconnect here- it is not that they don’t want to have successful marketing campaigns or that they don’t want to grow their DTC sales, it’s that they don’t internalize the necessity and value.
+In advertising, one of the key decisions is where to put your ads so potential customers see them.
+In other words, visibility, and targeting.
+This is a straightforward concept outside of the digital world; a billboard on the interstate provides high visibility but is not highly targeted (unless you are a car company).
+Sending a direct mailer can be highly targeted but is not particularly visible as it rarely travels beyond the addressee.
 In traditional advertising strategies, these trade-offs are a known quantity.

-Understanding and effectively utilizing visibility and targeting in the digital realm can be a challenge in that the ad buyer (winery owner) understands the application of these strategies based on their own bias and experience.
-A winery owner buying traditional advertising does so because they know that it would be effective to capture their attention, and hopefully translate to a sale.
-This is generally understood as a known bias, as it is easiest for product producers to advertise as if they were the customer for their products; but this inward-looking bias also applies to the platform upon which they choose to advertise.
+Understanding and effectively utilizing visibility and targeting in the digital realm can be challenging because the ad buyer (winery owner) understands the application of these strategies based on their own bias and experience.
+A winery owner buying traditional advertising does so because they know that it would effectively capture their attention and hopefully translate to a sale.
+This is generally understood as a known bias, as it is easiest for product producers to advertise as if they were the customer for their products, but this inward-looking bias also applies to the platform upon which they choose to advertise.
 In essence, the typical small winery is expressing an internal bias by selecting traditional platforms for their advertising and effectively missing the most effective path to reach those new younger markets.

-For Baby Boomers and perhaps some of the earlier Gen-Xers, traditional marketing platforms make sense, be it phone book listings, billboards, or shelf talkers, as they have seen these traditional methods of advertising every day for basically their entire lives and have a “feel” for what works to sell to them as a consumer.
-Social and digital media, on the other hand, does not pass the “feel” test for the older generations.
-In the wine industry (as an extension of farming I can only assume), there are many people that do not use Facebook, Twitter, Instagram, Pinterest, Google, Bing, Google Plus, Delectable, Nextglass, etc. on a routine basis, or ever.
-Those people will not have that internal “feel” for what works, which is a difficult thing to overcome when it comes to spending money.
-People that do use those tools frequently, on the other hand, will internally appreciate the value of online marketing.
-In fact, just the other day I acted upon a well-placed Amazon ad in my Facebook feed…how many septuagenarian winery owners can say that?
+For Baby Boomers and perhaps some of the earlier Gen-Xers, traditional marketing platforms make sense, be it phone book listings, billboards, or shelf-talkers, as they have seen these traditional methods of advertising every day for basically their entire lives and have a “feel” for what works to sell to them as a consumer.
+On the other hand, social and digital media do not pass the “feel” test for the older generations.
+In the wine industry (as an extension of farming, I can only assume), many people do not use Facebook, Twitter, Instagram, Pinterest, Google, Bing, Google Plus, Delectable, Nextglass, etc., on a routine basis, or ever.
+Those people will not have that internal “feel” for what works, which is difficult to overcome when it comes to spending money.
+On the other hand, people who use those tools frequently will internally appreciate the value of online marketing.
+Just the other day, I acted upon a well-placed Amazon ad in my Facebook feed…how many septuagenarian winery owners can say that?